AndersDeath/diary2/000-current.md

 # 21 October - Friday - Bodrub - ündoğan - 22 day of immigration

 Today I was in Bodrum city.
 I got my haircut and did nice lunch.
+There is a cool castle in Bodrum.